7. Statutory Surveys

 These survey reports are collectively knows as the dossier de diagnostic technique immobilier.

-There are three reports that are required, but not in all cases.
+There are three reports at minimum that are required, but not in all cases.

 A report on the energy performance of the property (Diagnostic de Performance Energétique DPE) must be provided in all cases.
 Indeed, the energy performance of the property must be advertised with the letting particulars, prior to signing of the tenancy agreement.